hemanthkumargr/docs/commercialFeatures/Sagepay-Quick-Start.md

 ##2) Make your CheckoutController extend BroadleafSagepayController

-Next, you will need to create a basic controller that extends `BroadleafSagepayController` to provide default `@RequestMappings` for your application.
+Next, you will need to have your checkout controller extend `BroadleafSagepayController` to provide default `@RequestMappings` for your application instead of BroadleafCheckoutController.
-Here is an example controller with the minimum amount of code needed to get Sagepay integrated.
+Here is an example controller with methods to get Sagepay integrated.
 This quick start solution only offers support for an Authorize and Debit transaction.
 See [[Sagepay Advance Configuration]] for further customization.

 ```java